BiAtoms/Socket.swift/README.md

 ## Features

-- TLS support
+- TLS/SSL support
 - Linux, iOS, macOS and tvOS support
 - Clean and understanable code

-If you consider something needs to be implemented, just [open an issue](issues/new) or make a PR
+If you consider something needs to be implemented, just [open an issue](https://github.com/BiAtoms/Socket.swift/issues/new) or make a PR

 ## Example